TXYOnTheWay/Car/README.md

 # Car
-Some analysis about Car's comment or news.
+Some analysis about Car's comments or news.